aleccool213/next-js-typeorm-typegraphql-example/README.md

-An example repo showcasing Next.js w/ an API driven by TypeGraphQL and TypeORM
+An example repo showcasing Next.js w/ a serverless API driven by TypeGraphQL and TypeORM.